cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Event Food Upselling Ideas That Actually Work

-Event food businesses often focus heavily on footfall.
+Most event food businesses focus heavily on footfall.
+It makes sense.
 More people through the queue usually feels like the safest path to higher revenue.
-In reality, increasing the value of each transaction is often the faster, more reliable and less stressful way to improve profits.

 Upselling at events does not mean slowing queues or pressuring customers.
-When done correctly, it happens naturally, feels optional and often improves the customer experience rather than harming it.
-The most successful event traders use simple, visible upgrades that customers understand instantly.
+When done correctly, it happens naturally.
+It feels optional.
+In many cases, it improves the customer experience rather than harming it.

 Why Upselling Matters More Than Volume at Events